-This 2013 directive sets out a youth-centered, strengths-based program that outlines the parameters within which CASs are expected to continue working with youth beyond their 18th birthday.
-CASs will provide supports and guidance that will assist youth to achieve physical and emotional well-being, acquire basic life management skills, and develop social networks that include connections to caring adults and the community.
-The new Section 11, "Request for Youth Services" of the Eligibility Spectrum, 2016, reflects this directive.
+This 2013 directive sets out a youth-centered, strengths-based program that outlines the parameters within which societies are expected to continue working with youth beyond their 18th birthday.
+Societies will provide supports and guidance that will assist youth to achieve physical and emotional well-being, acquire basic life management skills, and develop social networks that include connections to caring adults and the community.
+Section 11, "Request for Youth Services" of the Eligibility Spectrum, 2016, reflects this directive.